How To Build Your Self-Confidence And Improve Your Self-Esteem

 Self-confidence has to do with the way we feel about our abilities to accomplish tasks or engage with others.
 Self-confidence is about trusting your judgment to make good decisions and feeling capable of meeting your objectives.

-However, having good self-esteem strongly contributes to your self-confidence thus enabling you to feel that you can achieve success.
+However, having good self-esteem strongly contributes to your self-confidence thus enabling you to feel that you can be successful.

 Evaluate your strengths and weaknesses: You might be a very creative person who knows how to engage and influence people.
 On the other hand you may also be impulsive, causing you to make hasty and regrettable decisions.
 Understanding your strengths and weaknesses should inform the way you approach a challenge thus creating a better opportunity for success leading to an increase in your self-confidence.